Cookie Consent

 The incident highlights the struggles legal teams face with enforcing traditional web agreements.
 Enforcement remains the number one challenge legal teams face when handling web agreements, as users often claim unawareness of existing T&Cs during court proceedings.
 Without a systematic way of securing unequivocal awareness during its execution, web agreements can put organizations at risk of non-compliance, severed relationships, and even financial losses.

-In this guide, we’ll dive into the details of clickwrap agreements, factors that impact their enforceability, and best practices for implementing them.
+In this guide, we’ll dive into the details of clickwrap agreements, factors that impact their legal enforceability, use cases and steps to create one.
+Also, you'll learn why clickwrap agreements benefit your business and the best practices for implementing them.

 A clickwrap agreement, also known as a click-through agreement or a click-to-accept agreement, is a type of digital contract that requires users to actively indicate their acceptance of T&Cs before using a service, accessing content, or making a purchase.
 It is commonly used in online transactions, software installations, mobile applications, and website registrations.

 In a clickwrap agreement, users are presented with the T&Cs of the agreement, typically in a separate pop-up window, dialog box, or on a dedicated page.
-The user must take an explicit action, such as clicking a checkbox, a button that says "I agree" or "Accept," or even digitally signing their name to signify their consent and acceptance of the terms.
+There are different designs for clickwrap but each demands that user must take an explicit action, such as clicking a checkbox, a button that says "I agree" or "Accept," or even digitally signing their name to signify their consent and acceptance of the terms.

 Example of a clickwrap agreement